Hold-Krykke/PythonExam/README.md

   * Teknologier:
     * matplotlib
 ## Using the program
 1. Clone the repo and follow the instructions in `setup.ipynb`
+Note: Not all plots work with all data

 ### Using the program through Flask
 1. Insert here